ivanbaradi/Ninja-Arena-2/README.md

 Tools: Lua, RobloxStudios

 Implementations So Far:
-- Designed models, infrastructure in lobby, and game modes
+- Designed models and a lobby
 - Enabled an API that saves and loads user’s data without occurrences of data loss
+- Created a leaderboard that displays the player's level, kills, and XP points

+Future Implementations:
+- Game modes
+- Models
+- Battle maps
+- NPC models
+- Weapon Shop GUI, Volume GUI, and other GUIs